 Giving up your pet is a difficult decision to make.
 We understand how hard it can be to relinquish a beloved pet, and we appreciate your choice to reach out to us so we can work in partnership with you for a safe and happy ending for your pet.
 Many unwanted animal behaviors can be corrected, enabling pets to successfully remain in the family.
 If you would like more information about training or other solutions for keeping your pet, please visit our Pet Care Resources.
 We will be happy to assist you or refer you to others who can help.

-If you express interest in surrendering your companion animal, please contact our Community Pet Outreach Specialist, Christian Snyder at [email protected] as email is the quickest way for a response.
-In the event you need to reach me by phone, please contact me at (856)424-2288 X 112.
-Whether by phone or email, an interview will be conducted to assess what is the best option for you and your companion animal.
-Surrender requests are by a case-by-case basis.
-Not ALL surrender requests will be advised to bring them to our animal shelter.
-Many will be referred to our rehoming site, other rescues and shelters and you will be emailed resources for placement elsewhere.
-In the event where we establish that the companion animal will succeed in our program, information will be provided on next steps to you via the interview.
+If you have interest in surrendering your companion animal, please reach out to our Pet Intake/Rehoming Specialist, Kim Henry at (856)424-2288 X 112.
+An interview will be conducted to assess what is the best option for you and your companion animal.
+Surrender requests are on a case-by-case basis.
+NOT ALL surrender requests will be advised to bring them to our animal shelter.
+Many will be referred to view our pet retention and rehoming resources which has many answers for pet owners, depending on what you’re looking for.
+In the event where we establish that the companion animal will succeed in our program, information will be provided on next steps to you during the interview.”

-PLEASE NOTE!
 IF THE COMPANION ANIMAL WAS ADOPTED FROM OUR SHELTER, PLEASE REACH OUT SO WE CAN PROCESS THE INTAKE AND PUT YOU ON OUR LIST FOR INTAKE AT THE CONTACT INFORMATION PROVIDED ABOVE.
-YOU WILL BE INTRUCTED TO FILL OUT A SURRENDER FORM.
+YOU WILL BE INSTRUCTED TO FILL OUT A SURRENDER FORM.

 Adult Spayed/Neutered Dog – $65